Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 This section is relevant for the target production environment:

-1. **Approved Repositories:** Third-party dependencies SHOULD only be obtained via internal and approved repositories.
+1. **Approved Repositories:** Third-party dependencies MUST only be obtained via internal or approved repositories.
+This MAY include proxy repositories.

 2. **Dependency Approval:** Before a new third-party dependency can be used in production applications or within the release build environment, it MUST be approved by the architecture board or community of practice.
 This requirement does not affect new releases of a dependency that has already been approved.